Quorafind/Obsidian-Table-Generator/README.md

 # Features

-- You can use `obsidian-table-generator` to generate markdown table quickly.
+- Use `obsidian-table-generator` to generate markdown table quickly.
+- Generate card like table in canvas file quickly.

 # Settings